abelokopytov/as/README.md

 Such construction provides good uniformity of fields.

-Stimulus box was equipped with exchangeable white diaphragms with 2, 3 or 4 cm circular windows.
+Stimulus box was equipped with exchangeable diaphragms with 2, 3 or 4 cm circular windows.

 The simplicity and cheapness of the project makes it affordable for students.